sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter2.md

 Let's find out what they do!
 Move to any line of code, and press <kbd>ctrl</kbd> <kbd>q</kbd>.
 The overlayed information pop-up will show you relevant documentation of the selected code element.

 Navigate to the `return id;` line in the `Ball.java` class and put your cursor on `id` again.
 Pressing <kbd>ctrl</kbd> <kbd>p</kbd> will show you the relevant documentation for this parameter.
-As we have not written any documentation, this ovelay window will be blank.
+As we have not written any documentation, this overlay window will be blank.

 ### **Mac**